 ANGELUCCI DANIELA

-In the first unit, students will be given an introduction to the vocabulary and problems of aesthetics.
 The unit will be divided into three parts: 1) Introduction to the term aesthetics, as experience and as a philosophical discipline.
 Concerning the birth of the term: reading and commentary by Baumgarten, Aesthetica, Introduction.
 2) Art and mimesis, from antiquity to the eighteenth century: (partial) reading and commentary of Plato, Republic X; Aristotle, Poetica; Batteux, Le belle arti 3) The beautiful: reading and commentary of Kant, Analitica del bello.
 All the texts are collected in the anthology Estetica, edited by P. D'Angelo, E. Franzini, G. Scaramuzza Raffaello Cortina, Milan.
+The second part will explore the concept of sublime.
+It will then be articulated in the following way: 1) Reading and commentary of Kant, Analitica del Sublime.
+2) Explanation of the interpretation of Lyotard, with reading and commentary of selected passages of the text in the program.
+3) Explanation of the interpretation by Simone Weil concerning the beauty in Kant.
+For Erasmus students:

-For Erasmus students: Aesthetics: A Comprehensive Anthology, ed. by S. Ross, S. M. Cahn, Wiley, 2020.
+Aesthetics: A Comprehensive Anthology, ed. by S. Ross, S. M. Cahn, Wiley, 2020. |

 |